scripting/feedlandInstall/docs/setup.md

 * database: The name of the database that will hold FeedLand's info.

+### Create your database

+Open a terminal window to connect to the MySQL database.

+The commands to create the database are in <a href="https://github.com/scripting/feedlandInstall/blob/main/setup.sql">setup.sql</a>.
+Select the text from that file and paste it into the terminal window.

 ### S3 setup (optional)

 Some features depend on using Amazon <a href="https://aws.amazon.com/s3/">S3</a> to store feeds for users and likes.